-Things to consider before kitten adoption
+Things to consider before getting a kitten

-So, you’re thinking about getting a kitten…Congratulations, you won’t regret it!
+So, you’re thinking about getting a kitten…congratulations, you won’t regret it.
 There are many animals in shelters in need of a loving home, and kitten adoption is a fantastic route to take.

 However, the selection process can be tough.
-While you may walk into the shelter and want to take all of the animals home, you need to find the one that is the perfect fit for you.
+While you may walk into the shelter and want to take all of the kittens home, you need to find the one that is the perfect fit for you.

 When undertaking the process of kitten adoption, make sure you take into consideration the kitten’s personality.
 Experiences in kittenhood can influence how it behaves in later life.